nizamsaltan/nizamsaltan/README.md

 ## Hi there 👋

-- :man_technologist: I'm working with and have experiences more than 4 years on Unity Engine and my current focus in 3D world is AR devices and apps
-- :school: I newly graduated from Istanbul Modern Sciences High School and currently studying the preparatory class on German language.
+I'm working with and have experiences more than 4 years on Unity Engine and my current focus in 3D world is AR devices and apps.
+I newly graduated from Istanbul Modern Sciences High School and currently studying the preparatory class on German language.
-- :desktop_computer: I love and use linux both in embedded devices and daily needs!

 #### Projects
 - :pushpin: **TBP (Triangle Based Printing)** - Private Repo - [Blog List](https://medium.com/@nizamsaltan/list/tbp-triangle-based-printing-21cdb820ddd7)